 The Kaufmann family would spend their summers on the land known as Bear Run, now a nature reserve a 90-minute drive southeast of Pittsburgh.
 Wright shared the Kaufmann’s appreciation of nature, modern art and innovative architecture, and was commissioned to design a luxury home that would replace the basic shack they used up to that point.
 Wright surprised them with plans of a home positioned not with a view of the 10-metre waterfall onsite, but instead built right over the cascades.

-There are many things to do in Pittsburgh, but if you are a culture vulture and creative soul like me, then this list will help you narrow the offering to the most unique and Steel City-centric sights.
+There are many things to do in Pittsburgh, but if you are a culture vulture and creative soul like me, then this list will help you narrow the offering to the most unique and Steel City-centric sights achievable in a weekend.
 For more USA-based city break ideas, see these Fun Weekend Getaways in the Midwest.